 Delta-8 is one of 113 cannabinoids found in varieties of cannabis (hemp or marijuana) and a variant of delta-9-tetrahydrocannabinol (THC).
 It’s psychoactive and intoxicating, causing a “high” when consumed.

-However, when compared to delta-9, the effects are far milder and better suited to beginners looking to enjoy the euphoric effects without the side effects commonly associated with delta-9.
+However, when compared to delta-9 THC, the effects are far milder and better suited to beginners looking to enjoy the euphoric effects without the side effects commonly associated with delta-9.
 Delta-8 THC can now be found in several product types such as distillates, vape cartridges, oils, and flower.
-See Oracle’s Picks for the best delta 8 THC products available to buy now.
+If you’re looking for high quality products, see Oracle’s picks for the best delta 8 THC products available to buy online.

 Why are U.S. states now restricting or banning delta-8 THC?